 - Temporary Residence: One year.
 Renewable.
 Fee Q500 ($65).

 - Permanent Residency: Five years, Renewable.
 Fee: Q3,000 ($350).

 - Permanent Pensionado/Rentista Status for life.
 No Fee.

 To receive Resident Retired Citizen status (“Pensionado”) or Investor Resident Status (“Rentista”) you are required to prove pension and/or investment income of US$1,000 per month.
 You’re required to show additional income of US$200 per month for each dependent.

 Becoming a Resident

-To become a resident, proof of pension or investment income is required, along with a marriage certificate (if applicable), a “police record” certificate issued by the your police department, a certified photocopy of your passport and a letter of validity of your passport issued by your embassy.
+To become a resident, proof of pension or investment income is required, along with a marriage certificate (if applicable), a “police record” certificate issued by your police department, a certified photocopy of your passport and a letter of the validity of your passport issued by your embassy.
 (These documents, if not in Spanish, must be translated into Spanish by an “official translator.”)

 You can begin the process before coming to Guatemala by working with the Guatemalan consulate nearest you.
 But, you are not required to attain residency before you arrive.
-It is possible to reside here up to 180 days as a tourist prior to applying residency residency status.
+It is possible to reside here up to 180 days as a tourist prior to applying for residency status.